 Laundry day can be a satisfying ritual, but nothing is more frustrating than discovering detergent stains on your freshly cleaned clothes.
 Whether it’s a residue left behind or a visible mark, dealing with detergent stains can be a real challenge.
+If you’re dealing with other common laundry issues, like coffee stains, be sure to check out our guide on how to get coffee stains out of clothes?.
 In this guide, we’ll delve into the world of detergent stains, exploring the reasons behind them and providing effective solutions to ensure your clothes stay spotless.
 Let’s dive into the details of removing and preventing detergent stains.

 Before we discuss how to get rid of detergent stains, let’s first identify them.
 Detergent stains can manifest in various forms, from powdery residue to visible streaks on your clothes.
 They often leave fabrics feeling stiff and uncomfortable.
 Knowing what detergent stains look like is crucial in addressing the issue promptly.